 We’ll then be looking at how to hold your character with relationships in longer scenes as they are put into various situations with lots and lots of scene and character practice.

 Most of all it’s going to be LOADS of fun with a fun and energetic teaching style.

 dates, time, location

-Dates: Every Monday for 8 weeks from Monday 3rd June 2019.
+Dates: Every Tuesday for 6 weeks from Tuesday 10th September 2019.
+BOOK NOW

 Time: 7pm – 9:30pm each week.

 Price: £180.
 Either payable all at once or £90 at time of booking and £90 when the course starts.

 Workshop Location: Kobi Nazrul Centre, 30 Hanbury Street, London, E1 6QR.

 Tube: Liverpool Street or Shoreditch High Street.

 Andrew trained as an actor at The Oxford School of Drama and Drama Centre London before going on to study improvisation at iO Chicago, UCB New York, The Loose Moose Theatre in Canada and various masterclasses across Europe and, of course, Hoopla!